Genez-io/genezio-documentation/docs/features/deployment-environments.md

 ---
 sidebar_position: 4
-description: Learn how to manage multiple deployment environments in Genezio.
+description: Learn how to manage multiple deployment environments in DeployApps.
 Create, deploy, and update isolated development, staging, and production environments
 ---

 # Environments

 <head>
-  <title>Environments | Genezio Documentation</title>
+  <title>Environments | DeployApps Documentation</title>
 </head>

-Genezio provides a way to organize your projects into isolated environments.
+DeployApps provides a way to organize your projects into isolated environments.

 This enables you to create development, staging environments where you can test new features before launching them into production.